 Financial Planning Tips for New Home Buyers

-- When you introduce a mortgage into your life, your long-term financial plan should be adjusted.
+- When you introduce a mortgage into your life, your long-term financial plan may need adjustments.
 A financial advisor can help you do this.
 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before you decide on a home to buy for you and your family, you’ll want to find out exactly what you can afford to spend.
-Use SmartAsset’s home affordability calculator to get started.
+Use SmartAsset’s home affordability calculator to start.

 Photo credit: ©iStock.com/sommart, ©iStock.com/arthon meekodong, ©iStock.com/PeopleImages